 - If you are not contaminated, leave the area and close the door behind you to contain the spill.

-- If building evacuation is required, pull the fire alarm and gather at your Emergency Assembly Point (see links on this page).
+- If building evacuation is required, pull the fire alarm and gather at your Emergency Assembly Point.

 What to do right after it happens